nyctoethos/nyctoethos-sway-waybar/README.md

 ```
 step three
-after waybar is installed and set in .config/sway go to your .config and
+after waybar is installed and set in .config/sway go to your .config and do the command mkdir
 ```
- mkdir ~/.config/way
+ mkdir ~/.config/waybar
 ```
 then cd into
 ```/etc/xdg/waybar/```